-Parents, (and stepparents, sponsors or legal guardians of single dependent students are expected to contribute to the student's education based on their financial ability).
-Parental contribution is based on a portion of parent(s) discretionary income after deductions for taxes, C/QPP, EI and a moderate standard of living.
+Parents, stepparents, sponsors or legal guardians of single dependent students are expected to contribute to the student's education based on their financial ability.
+Parental contribution is based on a portion of parental discretionary income after deductions for taxes, C/QPP, EI and a moderate standard of living.
 Parental contributions vary by family income, assets and family size but do not depend on the living situation of the student.

-Parents indicating, they do not want to contribute towards any of the educational or student living costs is not considered as an extenuating reason to reduce or waive the expected contribution.
+Parents indicating they do not want to contribute towards educational or student living costs is not considered as an extenuating reason to reduce or waive the expected contribution.

-- Q: The loan amount is not enough for me to make it (student has received maximum funding) - A: You have received maximum funding based on federal and provincial assessment criteria, which are determined by the length of the student's academic term and whether you have dependent children.
+- Q: Can I receive more funding (student has received maximum funding)? - A: You have received maximum funding based on federal and provincial assessment criteria.
 StudentAid BC assistance in excess of the maximums is not subject to appeal. - Q: 1.
 Can you change the disbursement date? - 2.
 Can I receive all my funding upfront? - A: SABC cannot disburse funds prior to the study start date or disburse all the funding upfront.